CAE-MohammedNour/Home-Work/README.md

 A circular buffer is a memory-efficient data structure that uses the modulo operator to link its end back to its beginning.
-It operates as a queue where data is inserted at the "Tail" and extracted from the "Head," allowing for continuous reuse of the same memory spaceز
+It operates as a queue where data is inserted at the "Tail" and extracted from the "Head," allowing for continuous reuse of the same memory space.